openshift/oadp-operator/docs/noobaa/debug_noobaa.md

 ### Configuration of AWS BackupStorageLocations or VolumeSnapshotLocations via Velero CR

-Just a reminder that we do not require AWS BackupStorageLocations or VolumeSnapshotLocations for NooBaa to work with OADP Operator and perform Backup/Restore Operations on OpenShift workload.
+Just a reminder that we do not require AWS BackupStorageLocations or VolumeSnapshotLocations for NooBaa to work with OADP Operator and perform Backup/Restore Operations on OpenShift workloads.
 If AWS BackupStorageLocations or VolumeSnapshotLocations are configured then you might get errors logs in the `velero` pod pertaing to the status codes `401` and `500`.
-Please make sure there are AWS BackupStorageLocations or VolumeSnapshotLocations configured, only the `noobaa` ones are valid ad required for our use case.
+Please make sure there are no AWS BackupStorageLocations or VolumeSnapshotLocations configured, only the `noobaa` ones are valid and required for our use case.